okx/exchain-go-sdk/README.md

 ## OKChain Go SDK

-The OKChain Go SDK seems like a useful lightweight Go library to interact with OKChain.The api functions of querying and transacting are exposed to the ones who installed the SDK.
-The Go SDK supports synchronous , asynchronous and blockmode requests.
+The OKChain Go SDK is a lightweight Go library to interact with OKChain.

 ### 1. Components